pengnam/BrainDump/Algorithms/Tips.md

   1. Empty/Size 1
   2. Is increasing/decreasing continuously

+In jump game, bounds are quickly surpassed when n=37.
+Nice to talk about possible integer bounds being surpassed.
+Python3.7 does not have a bound on its integer.

+Think about the best case time complexity possible given the description of the problem.

 Steps:
 1. Give a higher level idea of the solution
 2. Give the expected time complexity